 Come and join us!

-For any other information, you can contact the Let’s Clean Up Europe Secretariat:
+Or you can contact the Let’s Clean Up Europe Secretariat for further information:

 AICA, the International Association for Environmental Communication